 Dr. Milenka Villca Pozo is lecturer of Tax Law at the Faculty of Law of the Rovira i Virgili University since 2008.
 He received his PhD in European law at the University Rovira i Virgili in 2012, which received the special award of doctorate.
 She was the supernumerary Administrative Court, coercive Fiscal and Tax Superior Court of the District of Oruro (Bolivia).
 She is the author of a monograph on the legal and tax trust in the Andean Community and coordinator of the works “Tributário Direito, economic democracy and sob in perspective da União Europe” and “Experiences of Teaching and virtual innovation lecturing”.
 She also worked in several collective works and published in national and international reviews.
 She has participated as a speaker and as a member of the organizing committee in various seminars, workshops and conferences both nationally and internationally.
 She has also participated in various R & D projects and during the period 2013-2015 has been coordinator of the project “Teaching Innovation Group of the Faculty of Law,” approved and funded by the ICE-URV.
 Her main areas of research are taxation of trusts and trust, mutual funds, foreign trade, international tax and corporate profits.

-Rosa Maria Garcia Teruel (international Doctor in Laws and Msc in Corporate and Contract Law URV) is a postdoctoral researcher at the UNESCO Chair on Housing.
+Rosa Maria Garcia Teruel is international Doctor in Laws with extraordinary doctorate award and Msc in Corporate and Contract Law URV.
+Currently she is postdoctoral researcher at the UNESCO Chair on Housing.
 Her PhD in civil law covered the legal aspects of tenancy agreements in which the tenant pays in kind (i.e. performing renovations), and it was funded by the Catalan Government (FI DGR 2015).
-In this field of research, she published more than ten articles and book chapters, and she has presented her research in several national and international conferences (Denmark, Portugal, France, Hungary, United Kingdom, Albania, The Netherlands).
-She is researcher of several competitive projects and has carried out a research stay at the Zentrum für Europäische Rechtspolitik, University of Bremen (Germany) and at the University of Groningen (The Netherlands).
+In this field of research, she published a book, articles and book chapters, and she has presented her research in several national and international conferences (Denmark, Portugal, France, Hungary, United Kingdom, Albania, The Netherlands).
+She is researcher of several competitive projects and has carried out resarch stays at the Zentrum für Europäische Rechtspolitik, University of Bremen (Germany) and at the University of Groningen (The Netherlands).
 She is lecturer at the Degree of Law URV and at Real Estate Agent’s Course FURV.
 Her fields of research are tenancy law, construction law, property rights, housing policies and alternative funding for real estate development.

 Emma López Solé